skypjack/entt/docs/md/resource.md

 # Introduction

-Resource management is usually one of the most critical part of a software like a game.
+Resource management is usually one of the most critical parts of a game.
 Solutions are often tuned to the particular application.
 There exist several approaches and all of them are perfectly fine as long as they fit the requirements of the piece of software in which they are used.<br/>
 Examples are loading everything on start, loading on request, predictive loading, and so on.

 `EnTT` doesn't pretend to offer a _one-fits-all_ solution for the different cases.<br/>
-Instead, the library offers a minimal, general purpose resource cache that might be useful in many cases.
+Instead, the library comes with a minimal, general purpose resource cache that might be useful in many cases.

 # The resource, the loader and the cache